 - From the GWT dashboard, select the menu option Crawl, then Sitemaps.
 Then hit the button "Add/Test Sitemap".

 - In a separate window, go to the Blogger dashboard, and to "Settings - Other" for your blog.
-Ensure that your site feed is enabled.
+Ensure that your site feed is enabled, if required.

 - Return to GWT and Sitemaps.
-In the box for "Submit Sitemap", type "atom.xml" (or "atom.xml?redirect=false", if you're using a redirected custom (external) feed for public access, and need redirection override), and hit "Submit Sitemap".
+In the box for "Add/Test Sitemap", type the needed portion of the URL, and hit "Submit Sitemap".

 - This will update the GWT Sitemaps list, with the advice